School of Global Studies

 - become engaged world citizens.

 As a leading center for the study of languages and cultures in Idaho, the School of Global Studies helps students gain a deeper understanding of a variety of cultures, including their own, and become engaged world citizens.
-Faculty members, who are from the U.S, China, France, Germany, Japan, Mexico, and Spain, prepare their students for professions in which proficiency in a second or third language is useful or required, including business, education, government, healthcare, law, and media.
+Faculty members, who are from the U.S, China, France, Germany, Japan, Mexico, and Spain, prepare their students for professions in which proficiency in a second or third language is useful or required, including business, education, government, health care, law, and media.
 This is reflected in the growing number of double/triple majors and academic minors who choose to combine the formal study of a language with another field related to the student’s other career or professional interests, enabling them to become highly competitive in the international and domestic workforce.

 Majors